LWT – Lavell’s Wetland Trust

 Our Teal & Bittern hides overlook scrapes where the water depth is artificially controlled to provide year round shallow water, but being set between two rivers, Lavell’s is easily and quite regularly flooded.
 To mitigate breeding season flash flooding and with support of the Environment Agency, a sluice situated in front of Teal Hide and co-funded by the BOC, provides some protection from flash flooding from the Loddon and then allowing water to drain into the Loddon when water levels subside.

 Lavell’s Lake has a rich biodiversity, but the key focus is wetland birds, such as dabbling ducks, waders, herons/Bittern/egrets, rails and crakes and reed dwelling passerines.
-Two public hides have been built by FOLL overlooking shallow water and our artificially created Teal & Tern scrapes.
+Two public hides have been built overlooking shallow water and our artificially created Teal & Tern scrapes.
 Both hides provide some of the closest views possible of numerous shy and secretive species.

 Teal Scrape was formed in 1984, but invasive weeds, in particular Crassula overtook and led us with no choice but to have it re-dug and re-profiled in 2005.
 We then replanted with Phragmites reed, both within the scrape and on the adjacent main island.